 CHCDIS007 Facilitate the empowerment of people with disability

-All students must complete a minimum of 120 hours of work experience in a regulated aged care, disability or home and community organisation to be deemed competent for this qualification.
-ANTS will organise this work placement for you or for other options and a list of available locations please contact us directly.
+All students must complete a minimum of 120 hours of work placement in an accredited residential care facility for either aged care, disability or home and community organisation to be deemed competent for this qualification.

 How long will it take?

 Students can take anywhere from 22 weeks to 24 months to complete the course.
 Duration is dependent on individual experience, commitment and skills.

 Students will be informed of the estimated duration at the time of enrolment along with their training plan.

 Blended – Combination of face to face, simulated training, workplace and self-directed learning.

 State and Federal Government subsidy is available for eligible students.
 See (Our Funding) page for more details

 Full fee paying students:$2500 (Payments will be made in two instalments).